jvollme/PO_2_GENECONTENT/README.md

 **optional arguments:**
 ````
   -h, --help            show this help message and exit
-  -po PO_RESULTFILE, --proteinortho PO_RESULTFILE
+  -po PO_FILE, --proteinortho PO_FILE
                         (String) file with proteinortho5 results
   -s, --silent          non-verbose mode
   -o OUT_FILE, --out OUT_FILE
                         Basename for result-files
                         Default='output'
                         Will create a phylip-file of the aligned discrete binary character data by default
-  -ofas, --out_fasta    Create a file with the aligned discrete binary character data in Fasta format (in addition to the default phylip file)
+  -ofas, --out_fasta    Create a file with the aligned discrete binary character data in Fasta format
+                        (in addition to the default phylip file)
-  -omat, --out_matrix   Create a file with the aligned discrete character data in tabular format (in addition to the default phylip file)
+  -omat, --out_matrix   Create a file with the aligned discrete character data in tabular format
+                        (in addition to the default phylip file)
   -odiff {simple,none,braycurtis,canberra,cityblock,jaccard,euclidean}
                         Create difference/similarity matrixes for distance matrix based phylogeny inference.
                         	- simple : Simple normalized distance matrix